dhis2/dhis2-docs/src/user/configure-metadata.md

     more than four digits to the left of the decimal place, they are not replaced with zeros.)

-7. (Optional) Select an **Output category combo**.
-This dropdown will only show if the selected data element has categoryCombos attached to it.
-If this is the case, you can select which categoryCombo you would like to use.
+7. (Optional) Select an **Output category option combo**.
+This dropdown will only show if the selected data element has a non-default category combination.
+    If so, you can select which category option combo (disaggregation) you would like to output to.

 8. Select a **Period type**.